thepacketgeek/rust-tcpstream-demo/protocol/README.md

 # Create a Messaging Protocol for TcpStream

-In this series so far we've learned how to [read & write bytes](../raw) with our TcpStream and then how to [abstract over that with a `LinesCodec`](../lines) for sending and receiving `String` messages.
-In this demo, we'll look into what it takes to build a custom protocol for message passing more than a single type of thing (like a `String`).
+In this series so far we've learned how to [read & write bytes](../raw) with `TcpStream` and then how to [abstract over that with a `LinesCodec`](../lines) for sending and receiving `String` messages.
+In this demo we'll look into what it takes to build a custom protocol for message passing more than a single type of thing (like a `String`).

-# Defining our Messages
+# Defining our Message Structs
 To give our client and server more options for communicating we'll create:

-- A `Request` message that allow the client to request either:
+- A `Request` message that allow the client to request *either*:
   - Echo a string
   - Jumble a string with a specified amount of jumbling entropy
 - A `Response` message for the server to respond with the successfully echo/jumbled `String`